SrinivasaKK/EEN/README.md

 5. Have used Models for each API returned responses.

-6. Design is fairly Simple and simple.
+6. Design is fairly Simple and clean.
 Used Angular material and css flex for it.
 No fancy designs.

 7. Added plenty of unit test cases.

+8. No hardcoded texts in any html files.
+They are kept separately .
+The is done keeping multi language support in mind.
+We can move this static texts into database and access the texts of particular language